 Side Note: If you’re new to bash you might be confused that it doesn’t appear if you run ls in your home directory.
 This is because of the . in front of the filename which hides it by default.
 If you run ls -a you will be able to see it.

-Open this file with whatever your favourite text editor is, e.g.
+Open this file with your favourite text editor, e.g.

 nano .ocamlint, and then add these lines.
 This is some OCaml code, which will execute on initialisation, i.e. every time you start up the OCaml environment.